 In 2014 he conducted Cavalli’s L’Ormindo for The Royal Opera, Covent Garden to inaugurate their series at the Sam Wanamaker Playhouse at Shakespeare’s The Globe which he revived in 2015.
 Later that year he conducted Luigi Rossi’s Orfeo, also for The Royal Opera.

-Elsewhere he has worked with Opera Australia (Partenope), Landestheater Salzburg (Vivaldi’s Farnace and Handel’s Ariodante) Frankfurt Opera (Cavalli’s La Calisto and Gluck’s Ezio), Komische Oper Berlin (Rameau’s Castor et Pollux) and Stuttgart Opera (Rameau’s Platée and Purcell’s The Fairy Queen).
+Elsewhere he has worked with Opera Australia (Partenope), Landestheater Salzburg (Vivaldi’s Farnace and Handel’s Ariodante) Frankfurt Opera (Cavalli’s La Calisto and Gluck’s Ezio), Komische Oper Berlin (Rameau’s Castor et Pollux and Zoroastre) and Stuttgart Opera (Rameau’s Platée, Purcell’s The Fairy Queen and Handel’s Alcina).
 He conducted Purcell’s Dido and Aeneas in Aldeburgh as part of the Britten centenary celebrations.
 He has conducted Jephtha for Hallé Handel Festival and Handel’s Susanna for Karslruhe Handel Festival.

 On the concert platform, Christian has conducted the Bournemouth Symphony, Ulster, Hallé, Stavanger Symphony, Wroclaw Baroque and Irish Baroque Orchestras as well as English Concert and Essen Philharmoniker.
 He toured Scotland with the Scottish Chamber Orchestra and Nicola Benedetti followed by a recording on the Decca label.